 'The boy', said the girl, 'is a thief'.
 (The girl thinks the boy is a thief.)
 The boy said, 'The girl is a thief.'
 (The boy thinks the girl is a thief.)

 The commas tell the reader where the natural breaks are in your sentence.
 The quotation marks tell the reader who said what.
-Don't forget to put in punctuation, and in the right places, or your reader may read your sentence the wrong way!
+Don't forget to put in the right punctuation, and in the right places, or your reader may read your sentence the wrong way!